Search by Keyword

 (George Harrison)

-When the "White Album" was first released in November of 1968, any George Harrison compositions that would be contained therein were destined to be considered by most as secondary in stature to the offerings of Lennon and McCartney.
-George's compositions through 1966 were held in less regard by producer George Martin and the rest of the band in the recording studio, thereby receiving less attention than they rightfully deserved.
-His songwriting output for 1967 and early 1968 consisted of five songs, only three of which were released at that time, these having their emphasis mostly on Indian instrumentation.
-Sadly, it was probably this period that Lennon had in mind when he stated: "There was an embarrassing period where his songs weren't that good and nobody wanted to say anything, but we all worked on them."
+When The Beatles' "White Album" was first released in November of 1968, any George Harrison compositions that would be included were destined to be considered by most as secondary in stature among the offerings of Lennon and McCartney.
+George's compositions through 1966 were held in minimal regard by producer George Martin and the rest of the band in the recording studio, thereby receiving less attention than they so rightfully deserved.
+Harrison's songwriting output for 1967 and early 1968 consisted of five songs, only three of which were released at that point, these having their emphasis mostly on Indian instrumentation.
+Sadly, it was probably this period that John Lennon had in mind when he said: "There was an embarrassing period where his songs were not that good and nobody wanted to say anything, but we all worked on them."

-This all changed for the final year and a half of The Beatles' career, although no one really expected it.
-In the first few months after the “White Album” was released, all attention seemed to be given to Paul's “Ob-La-Di, Ob-La-Da” as the stand out track of the album.
-In fact, when the needle lit upon George's composition “While My Guitar Gently Weeps” three songs later, most probably thought of it as another impressive Lennon / McCartney song (as did my young ears).
-However, as a couple of years or so went by, the public at large began to gain appreciation for this unexpected gem from the pen of George Harrison, no doubt helped by it appearing as the b-side to the “Ob-La-Di, Ob-La-Da” single in many countries.
-By 1973, it was one of only three “White Album” songs that appeared on their official compilation album “The Beatles/1967-1970” (aka, the “Blue Album”).
+This all changed for the final year-and-a-half of The Beatles' career, although no one really expected it.
+In the first few months after the “White Album” was released, most attention seemed to be given to Paul's “Ob-La-Di, Ob-La-Da” as the stand out track of the new LP.
+In fact, when the needle landed on George's composition “While My Guitar Gently Weeps” three songs afterward, most probably thought of it as yet another impressive Lennon / McCartney offering (as did my young ears).
+However, after some years went by, the public at large began to gain appreciation for this unexpected gem from George, no doubt helped along by its appearance as the b-side to the “Ob-La-Di, Ob-La-Da” single in many countries.
+By 1973, it gained enough notoriety to be one of only three “White Album” tracks that appeared on their official compilation album “The Beatles/1967-1970” (aka, the “Blue Album”).

 As the decades have passed, praise for the song has grown to almost legendary status.
 Rolling Stone Magazine's “The Beatles 100 Greatest Songs” special edition listed “While My Guitar Gently Weeps” as #10.
-Mick Jagger comments about the song: “It's lovely, plaintive.
+Mick Jagger stated: “It's lovely, plaintive.
 Only a guitar player could write that.
 I love that song.”
-David Quantick, in his book “Revolution, The Making Of The Beatles' White Album” states: “Harrison had never sounded so confident on record before, nor had he attemped such a powerful and emotive song.
-In creating 'While My Guitar Gently Weeps,' he also inadvertently invented '70s rock.”
+David Quantick, in his 2002 book titled “Revolution, The Making Of The Beatles' White Album” stated: “Harrison had never sounded so confident on record before, nor had he attemped such a powerful and emotive song.
+In creating 'While My Guitar Gently Weeps,' George also inadvertently invented '70s rock.”
 Testimony to the truth of this last statement is the fact that the song became an absolute mainstay on all classic rock radio stations.

 In Paul's 2021 Hulu series "McCartney 3,2,1," he related his surprise about George's development as a songwriter, especially regarding "Whiile My Guitar Gently Weeps."
-"From the little guy I met on the bus, a little guy with a little quiff in, y'know, his hair, a little guitar player, he became a very wise man.
-So, when I use the word 'magical,' that's what I mean.
+"From the little guy I met on the bus, a little guy with that quiff in his hair, a little guitar player, he became a very wise man.
+When I use the word 'magical,' that's what I mean.
 That didn't have to happen.
-We could have had five years and gone back to the facory...no groups were supposed to last more than five years...he became one of the greats!"
+We could have had five years and then gone back to the facory...no groups were supposed to last more than five years...he became one of the greats!"

 George himself humbly admitted: “I knew the song was pretty good.”